tharinduwijethunga/Power-Apps---Employee-Evaluation-System/README.md

 Displays all available evaluations grouped by year.

-Shows the status of each evaluation (e.g., Completed, Final Attempt).
+Shows the status of each evaluation.

 Quick access to detailed evaluation forms.